PWNAGERobotics/ScoutingPASS/README.md

 <details><summary>Why hardcode and disable the event field?</summary>
 <br />
-<strike>The biggest reason is so it doesn't get changed during the event.
-If it's changed and you're using the TBA features they will not work correctly.
-There is no reason to change it during the event and easy to change for your next event.
+<strike>The biggest reason is that it doesn't get changed during the event.
+If it's changed and you're using the TBA features, they will not work correctly.
+There is no reason to change it during the event, and easy to change for your next event.
 One more way to reduce mistakes during the event.</strike>

-In past years the event has been protected and can only be changed with a GitHub commit.
-As the popularity of ScoutingPASS grows more teams want to use the default ScoutingPASS site.
+In past years, the event has been protected and can only be changed with a GitHub commit.
+As the popularity of ScoutingPASS grows, more teams want to use the default ScoutingPASS site.
 We've unprotected the event field so that teams can use it for any event.
 </details>

 <details><summary>Why doesn't my configuration file load?</summary>
 <br />
 JSON is a stickler for commas and brackets.
-If you see JSON errors check your JSON for missing or extra commas or brackets when adding or removing elements
+If you see JSON errors, check your JSON for missing or extra commas or brackets when adding or removing elements
 </details>

 <details><summary>What does P.A.S.S. stand for?</summary>